abel-tefera/js-capstone/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-GETTING STARTED

 ## 💻 Getting Started <a name="getting-started"></a>

+> Steps to run:

 To get a local copy up and running, follow these steps.

 ### Prerequisites

-In order to run this project you need: NodeJs
+In order to clone and run this project you need:

+- A working browser
+- Installation of Git
+- Internet browser
+- Code editor like VS code
+- Node JS

 ### Setup